 GENERAL CONDITIONS:

 Customers eligible for Schedule 258 are also eligible to receive incentive amounts equivalent to those offered for Prescriptive Basis Measures and Performance Basis Measures offered under Schedules 250, 251, 253 and 262.
-Customers receiving service under Schedules 40, 46 or 49 shall be required to first utilize their designated Schedule 258 allocation for these incentives prior to receiving funding from other programs, with the exception of programs requiring multi-year contracts.
 Customers receiving service under Schedules 448, 449, 458 or 459 must use their Schedule 258 allocation for these incentives and cannot receive funding from other programs.

 Annual incentive amounts for this program will be subject to the Company’s annual budget for Energy Efficiency Programs.
 Further provisions will be provided and funding allocations designated in the RFP.
 All Customers eligible for services under Schedule 258, except Customers receiving Electric Service under Schedules 448, 449, 458, and 459, shall have the costs of Electricity Energy Efficiency Programs assigned to them using the peak credit method.